 Provide plenty of comprehensible input.

-Each video comes with interactive captions they can click to get an instant definition of any word they don’t recognize.
+Innovative tools like FluentU can also be very helpful for this purpose.
+FluentU’s videos comes with interactive captions students can click to get an instant definition of any word they don’t recognize.
 They’ll also hear the word pronounced and see other videos the word is used in.
 Then they’ll get flashcards and exercises based on the video to make sure they retain the new words.

 Make use of cognates.